GeoBosh/Rdpack/README.md

 package, so that the developer is alerted but the package can still be built and installed.
 In these cases the functions usually insert a suitable text in the documentation, as well.
-If you encounter a situation contradicting this description, it is probably a bug (but check for the typical errors listed below).
+If you encounter a situation contradicting this description, it is probably a bug &#x2014; please report it (but check first for the typical errors listed below).

 A non-decipherable error message is probably caused by one of the following typical errors: